 The first of (5) De Havilland Heron's arrived in 1956 would make up the frontline passenger aircraft.

 In 1958, Gulf Aviation began leasing DC-3's for the growing Oil-field work and in late 1960, began purchasing a number of Dakota's.
 The eventual (5) DC-3's would become the true 'workhorse' of the Gulf Aviation fleet and the aircraft that Gulf's Alan Bodger would be most associated with.
 The last DC-3 served until 1971.

 (Note the flag in the background is for the British Petroleum/ Abu Dhabi Marine Company-one of the many joint ventures that were beginning as more oil deposits were being uncovered)

-In 1966, after a visit by the BOAC Associated President, a decision was made to acquire the first modern aircraft for Gulf Aviation and a Fokker F-27 Combi was ordered.
+In 1966, after a visit by BOAC's chairman Sir Giles Guthrie, BOAC Associated Companies General Manager President John Linstead, made the decision to acquire the first modern aircraft for Gulf Aviation and an Fokker F-27 Combi was ordered.

 (Fokker-Jan Homa Folkert Coll.)

 The Gulf Aviation F-27 was originally ordered as a MK 400 which had the 5.8ft x 7.6ft cargo door but soon after the order was placed, Fokker announced the MK 600 which would offer a QC interior, similar to Douglas and Boeing.
 Gulf Aviation chose to upgrade to the 600 but not the QC interior.